HoneyRahmani/SingleObjectSegmentation/README.md

 # Single Object Segmentation- Segmentation of the Fetal Head in ultrasound images- Pytorch
 ## About the Project
 This project focuses on developing a deep-learning model using PyTorch to outline the boundary of one target object in an image by a binary mask.
-Thus, task is single-object segmentation and goal is to predict a binary mask.
+Thus, the task is single-object segmentation and goal is to predict a binary mask.
 In this project, automatically segmenting a fetal head in ultrasound image is performed.

 ![recipe](https://user-images.githubusercontent.com/75105778/153649787-46a34ba4-83b7-4a1f-9e9f-87babf9a3d95.jpg)